Improving Your Posture: Dealing With Kyphosis

 Not All Bumps Are Dowager’s Humps

 The presence of a significant “bump” at the base of your neck may indicate a Dowager’s hump.
-However it is normal that the bones (spinous processes) of the vertebrae my seem to protrude somewhat at the base of your neck, this does not necessarily mean you have a dowager’s hump or a kyphosis.
-An X-ray referred by your physiotherapist can help indicate or refute the presence of a dowager’s hump.
+However, it is normal that the bones (spinous processes) of the vertebrae protrude somewhat at the base of your neck.
+This does not necessarily indicate you have a dowager’s hump, or kyphosis.
+An X-ray referred by your physiotherapist can help indicate, or refute the presence of a dowager’s hump.

 How To Fix A Kyphosis

-If you have a kyphosis then more than likely there will be weakness of the deep neck flexors (also known as the neck retractors).
-If these neck retractor muscles are weak it will be very hard to correct your posture and fix any neck hump.
-However addressing something in isolation is not the solution to correcting the kyphosis.
-Your posture as a whole is the issue, the main postural problems when someone has a neck hump are the presence of:
+If you have a “kyphosis”, then it is more than likely there will be weakness of the deep neck flexors.
+Your deep neck flexors are also known as the neck retractors.
+If these neck retractor muscles are weak it is very difficult to correct your posture.
+Challenging to both obtain a good head position, as well as sustain the corrected posture and fix any neck hump.
+However, addressing something such as deep neck flexor weakness in isolation, is frequently not the absolute solution to correcting the kyphosis.
+Posture as a whole is the issue.
+Where generally the main postural variables when someone has a “neck hump” is the presence of: